-The consolidated financial statements have been prepared in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and IAS 34 "Interim Financial Reporting" as endorsed by the FSC.
+The consolidated financial statements have been prepared in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers, or other regulations (please specify) and IAS 34 "Interim Financial Reporting" as endorsed by the FSC.
 Disclosure information included in the consolidated financial statements is less than those required in a complete set of annual financial statements.